-Joel Healy joined the Army when he was 17 years old, in order to pay for college.
+Joel Healy joined the Army when he was 17 years old to help pay for college.
 He never imagined that he would witness the detonation of more than 20 atomic bombs.

 That’s where he took part in Operation Plumbbob, one of the largest nuclear tests series ever conducted on U.S. soil.

 At StoryCorps, Joel told his daughter, Kelli Healy Salazar, about his time at the Nevada test site.